Introduction

 Fatigue analysis

-Fatigue analysis was carried out using the damage accumulation rule with peak counting using the rainflow methodology.
-Each stress peak causes a specific damage through the material's fatigue curve and when the sum of this damage is equal to 1, the component fails.
-The travel cycles were evaluated individually and the useful life was converted to years.
+In addition, the fatigue analysis was performed using the damage accumulation rule with peak counting based on the Rainflow methodology.
+Each stress peak causes a specific amount of damage according to the material’s fatigue curve, and when the sum of this damage reaches 1, the component fails.
+Subsequently, the trip cycles were evaluated individually, and the service life was converted into years.

 Tape influence assessment

-In short, the different tape configurations are related to the different wheel sizes of the wagons, i.e. the wagon studied may have a larger or smaller wheel size than the wagon to which it is connected and this will cause the coupling assembly to tilt.
-These differences in tape can influence the distribution of loads as a function of inclination.
-The results of the evaluation are shown in Figure 7.
+In short, the different coupler configurations are related to the different wheel sizes of the railcars; that is, the railcar under study may have a wheel size larger or smaller than that of the railcar to which it is coupled, and this will cause the coupling assembly to tilt.
+These differences in coupler configuration can influence the distribution of loads due to the tilt.
+Consequently, the results of the evaluation are presented in Figure 7.

 Figure 7: Fatigue life according to wagon tape.
 [2]